This post may contain affiliate links (read more)

 To claim you need to fill out this form and payment will be backdated to the date your child was born.

-I didn’t get around to applying for it until early Feb 2018 and Elise was born mid-December 2017, so it was nice to receive the backdated money in a lump.
+I didn’t get around to applying for it until early Feb 2018.
+As Elise was born mid-December 2017 it was nice to receive the backdated money in a lump.

-I now receive payments of £82.80 every 4 weeks – while we are on one income this helps towards our bills, but when Luke returns to work we plan to save this money for Elise if possible.
+I now receive payments of £82.80 every 4 weeks.
+While we are on one income this helps towards our bills.
+When Luke returns to work we plan to save this money for Elise if possible.